Vyral/brandon-montemayor/_drafts/draft.md

 {% include youtube.html %}

-There are five questions every homebuyer must ask themselves to know whether they’ve found the right home.
+<center>There are five questions every homebuyer must ask themselves to know whether they’ve found the right home.</center>

 Here are the five questions you must ask yourself to know whether a home is right for you: